jesgs/poser-autorigger/README.md

 - [x] Determine if mesh correction code should be removed or expanded.
 This code is actually part of [Poser Tools](https://github.com/jesgs/poser-tools).
   - Move to Poser Tools.
 We can bring it back later or merge the two add-ons.
-- [ ] Separate non-connected meshes into separate objects (eyebrows, eyelashes, eyes, gums/teeth, tongue, and pubic hair mesh).
-This could also be part of [Poser Tools](https://github.com/jesgs/poser-tools).
 - [ ] Rig UI panel ideas: built-in but still provides support for [Bone Manager](https://fin.gumroad.com/l/STdb) and [Rig UI](https://superhivemarket.com/products/rig-ui)
-- [ ] Test against other Poser figures (Daz3d Millennium 4 figures, La Femme and Le Homme, AnimeDoll)
+- [ ] Test against other Poser figures (Daz3d Millennium 4 figures, La Femme and Le Homme, AnimeDoll, etc.)

 ## Base Feature Set for Poser FBX Auto-Rigger in Blender